 Leadership in modern dog training has nothing to do with dominating your dog or “alpha rolling” them.
 Learn to how to gain the respect of your dog while also building trust, confidence, and a great relationship with them.
 Leadership is about setting your dog up for success.
 This includes: not putting them in situations they are not ready for, not allowing people to interact with them that will undo your training plan, and sticking to your training plan to the end.
 I will show you simple things to add into your everyday life that will become second nature for you and help keep you on track with leadership.

 Frequently Asked Questions

 Everyone should feel comfortable with their training program.
 I have laid out the core concepts of my training system here on the website.
 Some people want more than that.
 They want to know exactly what we will be doing in each session.
-I do no offer cookie cutter dog training that drags a dog though a pre set system.
+I do no offer cookie cutter dog training that drags a dog though a preset system.
 All my programs are custom made for you and your dog.
-We will go though the steps at a pace that is appropriate for both of you.
+We will go through the steps at a pace that is appropriate for both of you.
 Here I am going to address some of the common questions I get that apply to all situations.
-If after checking out the website you still have questions please book a consultation here.
-I can meet you and your dog and then give you a overview of what we will be doing in private training or training camp.
+If after checking out the website you still have questions please send us an email with details about your dog, goals, and any questions you might have.

 What kind of dogs do you work with?